awsdocs/aws-go-developer-guide/doc_source/sqs-example-receive-message.rst

    :lines: 27-35

 Now you're ready to send your message.
-In the example, the message input passed to ``SendMessage`` represents informaton about a fiction best seller for a particular week and defines title, author, and weeks on the list values.
+In the example, the message input passed to ``SendMessage`` represents information about a fiction best seller for a particular week and defines title, author, and weeks on the list values.

 .. literalinclude:: example_code/sqs/sqs_sendmessage.go